KaceCottam/KCLib/Readme.txt

 When cloning, make sure to get the submodules with `git submodule update` and `git clone --recursive`

 /////////////////////////////////////////////////////////////////////////////
+CHANGELOG 1.1.1
+	Added module: KCStateMachine
+	It contains a class for a state machine.

 CHANGELOG 1.1.0
 	Moved repository to KaceCottam/KCLib.
 	This allows for submodules in github, so more organization.